kentaro/wasmtube/README.md

 # Wasmtube

-Wasmtube is a bridging library that allows you to communicate between Elixir and Wasm.
+Wasmtube is a bridging library which allows you to communicate between Elixir and Wasm.
 It supports  structured values and images as arguments to be passed into Wasm functions.

 ## Installation